-Where appropriate and necessary, the Council will consider attaching conditions to premises licences and club premises certificates that require compliance with the Portman Group's Retailer Alert Bulletins.
+Where appropriate and necessary, consideration can be given to attaching conditions to premises licences and club premises certificates that require compliance with the Portman Group's Retailer Alert Bulletins.

-E.8 Proof of Age cards
+Proof of Age cards

 Proof of age cards are discussed under Appendix A in connection with the prevention of crime and disorder.
-However, where necessary and appropriate, a requirement for the production of proof of age cards before any sale of alcohol is made will be attached to any premises licence or club premises certificate for the protection of children from harm.
-Any such requirement might not be limited to recognised "proof of age" cards, but allow for the production of other proof, such as photo-driving licences and passports.
+However, where necessary and appropriate, a requirement for the production of proof of age cards before any sale of alcohol is made could be attached to any premises licence or club premises certificate for the protection of children from harm.
+Any such requirement should not be limited to recognised "proof of age" cards, but allow for the production of other proof, such as photo-driving licences and passports.

 The Council strongly supports the PASS accreditation system which aims to approve and accredit various proof of age schemes that are in existence.
-This ensures that such schemes maintain high standards, particularly in the area of integrity and security, and where appropriate and necessary, the Council might apply conditions that refer directly to PASS accredited proof of age cards, photo-driving licences, student cards and passports.
+This ensures that such schemes maintain high standards, particularly in the area of integrity and security, and where appropriate and necessary, conditions may refer directly to PASS accredited proof of age cards, photo-driving licences, student cards and passports.